Frequently Asked Questions

 Our address is 817 SW Harrison Street, directly west of the Capitol Building in downtown Topeka.
 Our main parking lot is on the corner of 8th and Harrison streets.
 You may also park in the metered parking spaces along Harrison Street.
 There is no charge for the meters after 5 p.m. on weekdays, and no charge on weekends.

-We currently have one Sunday worship service at 10:30 AM online.
-The worship service is broadcast via livestream on our website.
+We worship on Sundays 8:30 AM and 10:30 AM in the church sanctuary.
+The 10:30 AM worship service is broadcast via livestream on our website.
 You can access it by clicking on Online Worship under the Worship tab on the homepage.

 At this time we are only offering worship online.

-When we worship in person we offer special “worship bags” full of quiet, fun activities to keep little ones engaged during worship. (***Please note, worship bags are not being distributed at this time due to the ongoing public health situation.***) The “worship bags” include quiet toys, coloring materials, puzzles and more.
-We also have a special “children’s moment” during worship.
+When we worship in person we offer special “worship bags” full of quiet, fun activities to keep little ones engaged during worship.
+The worship bags include quiet toys, coloring materials, puzzles and more.
+We also have a special children’s moment during worship.
 We do have a nursery that is staffed each and every week for children ages birth through kindergarten if your child is more comfortable being in the nursery.
 However, we cannot state strongly enough that children are welcome in worship.
 We do not expect them to behave like little adults—wiggles and whispers are expected!

 Every Sunday, we have people who worship in jeans, and people who can’t imagine coming to church in anything other than a suit and tie.
 Whichever you prefer, you will not be alone, and you will be warmly welcomed.